JWST Operational Pipeline Build 9.1 Release Notes

 - Updated to ensure that the proper "leakcal" (a.k.a. imprint) exposures are subtracted from each target and background exposure by matching them according to observation number and dither position index.

-- Now that the opencv-python package was added to the pipeline requirements, the new snowball and shower correction in the jump step will be turned on.
+- The opencv-python package was added to the pipeline requirements to support the new snowball and shower correction in the jump step; however, the snowball and shower correction is turned off in the operational pipeline while further testing is completed.

 - Updated the handling of the pixel area data array so that only a cutout matching the subarray of the science data is stored in the output "AREA" extension.